kbrsh/blog/src/posts/machine-learning.md

 We can simply multiply all of them, and we'll have the gradients!
 Now we'll know exactly what will happen as a result of updating our weights in a certain direction, and can push them into the direction that makes the loss function zero.

 ## The Problem

+## The Code

+Now that we know how a neural network works, we can begin coding this up in Python/NumPy.

 <script src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>